ssoulis/Python/README.md

 INTRODUCTION :

-Some codes written in Python by me that use Artifficial Intelligence from previous Job
+Some codes written in Python by me that use Artifficial Intelligence from my previous Job

 Note : I cannot publish the majority of codes i written because of rights.